treehouse-archives/pygame-starter/README.md

 ## Technologies Used

-- **Pygame**: A set of Python modules designed for writing video games.
+- **Pygame**: A set of Python modules designed for building video games.
 - **Python**: The core programming language for scripting game logic.